alvinquantum/noise_mitigation_symmetry/README.md

 To produce an error mitigated circuit use the function checksfinder.get_error_mitig_circ(qasmstr, target_layers). qasmstr is the input qasm string and target_layers is the number of check layers desired.
 Returns an error mitigated qasm string.
+Note that to implement the protocol you still have to postselect on the ancilla measurements (Only keep the state when you measure all zeros on the ancillas.
+Discard otherwise.)

 To replicate the graphs in the paper extract the contents of data zip folder to the base directory of the project.
 Then execute exec_gen_test.py.